pmich/bartendro/docs/dispenser.md

 Each packet contains a destination field, which is the dispenser id that was captured in the beginning of communication with the dispenser.
-While this may seem silly in a single dispenser setup, its important when more than one dispenser is used in conjunction with a router.
+While this may seem silly in a single dispenser setup, it's important when more than one dispenser is used in conjunction with a router.
 All packets sent from the router are sent over one serial TX line to ALL dispensers connected to the router.
 All dispensers receive the packets and if the packet is not marked as a broadcast packet or marked with its dispenser id, the dispenser will ignore